-Specifically, probiotic supplementation, acting on dysbiosis, could relieve pain and enteroception caused by GI problems and, accordingly, could improve the multisensorial integration process, which in turn is affected by averse enteroceptive stimuli in dysbiotic patients.
-Moreover, dysbiosis could impact neurotransmitters that play a role in sensory developmental pathways.
+Specifically, probiotic supplementation, acting on dysbiosis, could relieve pain and enteroception caused by GI problems and, accordingly, could improve the multisensorial integration process, which in turn is affected by averse enteroceptive stimuli in dysbiotic Moreover, dysbiosis could patients. impact neurotransmitters that play a role in sensory developmental pathways.
 Recently, difficulties in multisensory processing have been related to serotoninergic neurotransmission (Siemann et al., 2017), and serotonin levels are controlled by the gut microbiota.
 Thus, we hypothesize that probiotics could ameliorate sensory abnormalities by restoring the serotoninergic system, which also works to reduce GI dysfunction comorbidities.

-Based on the above findings, the therapeutic effects of probiotic supplementation on the NGI and

-GI groups of autistic children may be due to different mechanisms.
+Based on the above findings, the therapeutic effects of probiotic supplementation on the NGI and GI groups of autistic children may be due to different mechanisms.
 Thus, each medication is likely to benefit only a subgroup of patients within the spectrum, which could be used to ascertain the importance of biomarkers for personalized precision medicine (Thye et al., 2017, Hollander and Uzunova, 2017).
 Understanding the mechanism behind the positive effect of probiotic treatment on both GI and NGI children would greatly facilitate the identification of ASD subjects who can respond to probiotic supplementation regardless of the presence of comorbid GI dysfunction and GI inflammatory grade (Veenstra-VanderWeele et al., 2017).

 To our knowledge, selection of the proper probiotic could be based on the presence or absence of imbalanced GABA/Glu, hyperserotonemia, and depletion of neuropeptides or metabolites (all ASD biomarkers).
 It is well known that germ-free (GF) animals have much lower brain levels of glutamine (involved in the production of GABA and Glu), tyrosine (a precursor of dopamine and noradrenaline), and tryptophan (a precursor of 5-HT).
 For example, in the case of ASD patients with glutamate excitotoxicity, administration of Lactobacillus rhamnosus is recommended, as it induces GABAA and GABAB receptors in specific brain regions, accompanied by declines in anxiety and depression-associated behaviors.
-Janik et al. (2016) used magnetic resonance spectroscopy (MRS) to demonstrate marked increases in glutamate+glutamine (Glx) and total N-acetyl aspartate+N-acetyl aspartyl glutamic acid (tNAA), as GABA, the primary inhibitory neurotransmitter, in L. rhamnosus-treated patients.
+Janik et al. (2016) used magnetic resonance spectroscopy (MRS) to demonstrate marked increases in glutamate+glutamine (Glx) and total N-acetyl aspartate+N-acetyl aspartyl glutamic acid (tNAA), as GABA, the well as primary inhibitory neurotransmitter, in L. rhamnosus-treated patients.
 Collectively, these results suggest that L. rhamnosus is a psychoactive bacterium that is effective in correcting the etiological mechanism of E/I imbalance in ASD.
-Based on these results, the application of standard clinical neurodiagnostic practices (e.g., MRI), translational opportunities (probiotic supplementation), and regular assessment of related biomarkers (Glx, tNAA, GABA, and GABA receptors) could greatly benefit the field of precision medicine.
-Interestingly, personalized bacterial Glu is a substrate for GABA synthesis through decarboxylation by Glu decarboxylase (GAD), and has been detected in both gram-positive and gram-negative bacteria such as Lactobacillus spp., Lactococcus spp., and Streptococcus spp.
+Based on these results, the application of standard clinical neurodiagnostic practices (e.g., MRI), opportunities translational (probiotic supplementation), and regular assessment of related biomarkers (Glx, tNAA, GABA, and GABA receptors) could greatly benefit the field of personalized precision medicine.
+Interestingly, bacterial Glu is a substrate for GABA synthesis through decarboxylation by Glu decarboxylase (GAD), and has been detected in both gram-positive and gram-negative bacteria such as Lactobacillus spp., Lactococcus spp., and Streptococcus spp.
 (Cotter and Hill, 2003; Nomura et al., 1999).

 Hyperserotonemia may also be a biomarker of ASD.
 Some treatments involving microbial management have potential, including those involving probiotics or fecal transplant.
-Mice administered Lactobacillus reuteri demonstrate improvements in the GI tract and behavioral alterations (Kahneman et al., 2009; Karlan and Appel, 2011).
-Trials evaluating the microbiome, 5-HT, and gastrointestinal dysfunction in ASD (Hotz et al., 2005).
+Mice administered Lactobacillus reuteri demonstrate improvements in the GI tract and behavioral alterations (Kahneman et al.,

+2009; Karlan and Appel, 2011).
+Trials evaluating the role of other probiotics proved that a probiotic mixture of Lactobacilli and Bifidobacteria, particularly L. acidophilus, L. plantarum, L. helveticus, L. paracasei, microbiome, 5-HT, and gastrointestinal dysfunction in ASD (Hotz et al., 2005).
 Findings in humans, however, have been limited, and large prospective trials are needed.